-Leaf samples were collected at the R1 growth stage from plants of each of line 4114 (generation F_1 5), the breeding stack 1507 x 59122 and a verified non-GM control line.
+Leaf samples were collected at the R1 growth stage from plants of each of line 4114 (generation $F_1$ \5), the stack 1507 x 59122 and a verified non-GM control line.
 Crude extracts of proteins were prepared by extraction in buffer, before separation by sodium dodecyl sulfate polyacrylamide gel electrophoresis (SDS-PAGE) followed by transfer to polyvinylidene fluoride membranes.
 Each novel protein was then visualised following incubation in an appropriate monoclonal mouse primary antibody and a horseradish peroxidase-linked anti-mouse secondary antibody.
 There was no detection of any of the novel proteins in the samples from the control.

 For Cry1F, the samples from both line 4114 and the breeding stack showed a double banding pattern with sizes of approximately 60 kDa and 62 kDa.
-This doublet was not unexpected since it had also been observed for the Cry1F protein in line 1507 where the following explanation was given in the safety assessment (FSANZ 2003) - "The results of the analyses of Cry1F protein expression in plant tissues demonstrated that under denaturing conditions the Cry1F protein was detected as two bands with almost identical mobility (a doublet) of approximately 65 to 68 kDa in leaf, pollen, grain and whole plant tissue".
+This doublet was not unexpected since it had also been observed for the Cry1F protein in line 1507 where the following explanation was given in the safety assessment (FSANZ 2003) - "The results of the analyses of Cry1F protein expression in plant tissues demonstrated that under denaturing conditions the Cry1F protein was detected as two bands with almost identical mobility (a doublet) of approximately 65 to 68 kDa in leaf, pollen, grain and whole plant tissue.
 No other bands indicative of a partial Cry1F protein or a fusion protein of greater molecular size were observed.
-Due to the presence of the known enzyme cleavage sites near the amino-terminus of the protein, the doublet most likely resulted from limited N-terminal processing by a plant protease with trypsin-like specificity.
-It is noted that the protein obtained from a bacterial source, and used as a standard, appears as a single immunoreactive band.
-Importantly, the Western blot confirms the equivalent immunoreactivity of the Cry1F protein from line 4114 and the breeding stack.
+Due to the presence of the known enzyme cleavage sites near the amino-terminus of the protein, the doublet is expected to have resulted from limited N-terminal processing by a plant protease with trypsin-like specificity".
+The slightly larger band reflects the larger, intact protein.

 Similarly, for the Cry35Ab1 protein, a doublet (approximately 40 kDa and 44 kDa) was also observed in samples from both line 4114 and the breeding stack.
 Again, this doublet was also noted for the Cry35Ab1 protein in line 59122 (FSANZ 2005) - "the full length upper band protein of the 44-kDa is originally expressed.
 However, the protein is susceptible to the proteases in plant cells, resulting in the lower band form".
-As for the Cry1F protein, there was only a single immunoreactive band for the bacterially-produced protein standard but, importantly the Western blot confirms the equivalent immunoreactivity of the Cry35Ab1 protein from line 4114 and the breeding stack.